 I previously used Astra on this website before changing it to Blocksy.
 Astra is a very popular free WordPress theme which you can find in the WordPress theme repository and it works pretty good as is.

 The theme has a lot of customization options and you can get even more (a lot more) if you upgrade your theme to the paid version, Astra Pro.
-Astra is so good that it has over 500,000 active installations and a near-perfect 5 star ratings from nearly 3000 users.
+Astra is so good that it has over 1 million active installations and a near-perfect 5 star ratings from over 3000 users.
 That is a rare and amazing feat.

 It was based on those numbers that I decided to try Astra and I was very happy with the theme.

 If you use a page builder plugin like Elementor, Beaver Builder, Divi or any of the many available right now, you’ll be happy with Astra because it was built for compatibility and works with just about everything.
 Astra even has Starter Sites so that you can change the design to something else and then customize from there.